ItsNotYou/jupyter-quickstart/README.md

 # jupyter-quickstart

 Tests the tracking of Jupyter Notebooks with Git.
+See .gitattributes for magic references.